honestbleeps/Reddit-Enhancement-Suite/SECURITY.md

 ## Reporting a Vulnerability

-In order to report a vulnerability/security concern, please send an email to: ben@redditenhancementsuite.com and we will respond confirming the report.
-Please provide as much detail as possible for the initial triage, we will provide a public PGP key upon request.
+In order to report a vulnerability/security concern, please use GitHubs private vulnerability reporting system [here](https://github.com/honestbleeps/Reddit-Enhancement-Suite/security) and provide as much detail as possible.

 We will aim to respond in 24 hours, if you do not get a response in this timeframe place raise a GitHub issue stating you are having problems contacting us.